riffquantum/static_brothers_see_cound/README.md

 ### CSound Project Take 1
 ### Joe Hughes and Quinn McCord

 This is the Static Brothers' CSound application for composition and performance.

 TO DO:
 * Write some kind of limiter that can clipping during many simulatenous events for the final output.
 -- The urgency of this has been mitigated.
 I changed the default value of 0dbsf by an order of magnitude thus giving every file a lot more head room.

-* Find a solution for instrument interruption in realtime MIDI situations (IE hi hat closure)
+* Find a solution for instrument interruption in realtime MIDI situations (IE hi hat closure) - The right way to do this is to use MIDI note on/note off signals and to ditch this triggering of score events method I'm using.

 * Improve responsiveness of real time MIDI input